sr2-sabi/Sabrina-Rodriguez-Portfolio/README.md

 My project examines how industrial siting decisions disproportionately impact Black, low-income communities.
 Across the United States, dozens of new petrochemical projects, often cited as roughly 70, are concentrated in places like Louisiana’s Cancer Alley.
 I focus on how these facilities cluster alongside demographic vulnerability and what that means for community health and well-being.
 Parish or tract-level reproductive disorder data are limited, so I pivot to defensible proxies and exposure metrics: facility locations and emissions, cumulative environmental burden, and neighborhood demographics.
 The goal is to make visible where risk concentrates, who lives there, and how policy can respond.

-How I Approached It:
-I assemble a reproducible data stack (facilities and emissions, environmental exposure indices, Census/ACS demographics, and available maternal/infant health proxies such as preterm birth or low birth weight, where possible).
-I then map patterns, compare corridors vs. surrounding regions, and test simple relationships between exposure and vulnerability.
-The emphasis is on transparency: document assumptions, note data gaps, and show what we can responsibly infer.

 What the Tabs Show
 The three tabs above walk through my process step by step: how I scoped the problem and framed the research questions, how I gathered and cleaned the data, and how I translated findings into visuals and policy-relevant insights.
 Together, they show my workflow from idea to evidence to action.